jsindorf/jsindorf.github.io/index.md

 My resume and CV can be found at the bottom of this page.

 ## About Me
-My name is Jacob Sindorf, and I am a currently a postdoctoral fellow at the Shirley Ryan AbilityLab.
+My name is Jacob Sindorf, and I am a currently a postdoctoral fellow at the Shirley Ryan AbilityLab and Northwestern (T32 recipient).
 A true Arizona native now in the windy city, I have lived my entire life in the Grand Canyon state, from my first steps until my dissertation.<br>
 After high school I found myself yearning to move as far away from home as possible.
 Ambitious and determined, I landed a daunting 150 miles away, in Tucson, Arizona.
 The sunny skies and dusty roads of Tucson presented a major fork in my career: engineering or medical school.
 Confident, I already knew my decision and went straight down the middle of both of them with biomedical engineering.
 Four years pass, and the opportunity to further my education finally gave me a way to move even farther from home.
 This time a full 50 miles to be exact. <br>
 The final semester at UofA was cut short due to COVID, and my first year at ASU was almost entirely through a computer screen.
 Adversity, however, always provides a way to grow.
 I took the time to focus on becoming an independent scholar, an individual whose skill set makes them an irreplaceable member of any team.
 After a year hunched in front of a computer screen, I walked the home stretch of my PhD with a Master’s degree in hand.
-With 3 out of 3 degrees completed, I now spend my time adapting to the Midwest cold. <br> <br>
+With 3 out of 3 degrees completed, and approaching the final months of my postdoc, I am currently looking for work. <br> <br>